- Town Administration

 - What if I want someone to hunt on my property?
 Contact the Medfield Lyme Disease Study Committee and your parcel of land may be considered for the program.

 - Are land owners or the town liable for accidents?
 The Massachusetts statute (Chapter 21, Section 17C) protects landowners from liability for “personal injuries or property damage sustained by such members of the public” when they permit the public to use their land for “recreational, conservation, scientific, educational, environmental, ecological, research, religious, or charitable purposes without imposing a charge or fee…”

 - Is hunting permitted seven days a week?
 No. There is no hunting permitted on Sundays.

 - Have the previous years of the Deer Reduction Program been successful?
-The pilot program run by the Committee in 2011 was 100% successful.
-The first goal was safety for all Medfield residents.
-There were no incidents and the hunters were able to eliminate 29 deer in all.
+The program has been run for five years and has been consdiered a success each year.
+The first goal is safety for all Medfield residents.
+There have been no incidents and the hunters on average culled 30 deer a year.
 In addition, the hunters worked in conjunction with the Medfield Police department to dismantle many illegal tree stands used for hunting throughout the town.
-The hunt has continued to be a safe and successful program for the town.